Skip to main content

 Program overview

-The Project Management concentration equips students with the tools to successfully plan, execute, and lead projects across industries.
-You will learn how to manage risk, allocate resources, and guide teams to achieve organizational goals on time and within budget.
+The Project Management concentration equips students with the tools to successfully plan, execute, and lead projects across a wide range of industries.
+You will develop practical skills in project planning, risk management, resource allocation, budgeting, and team leadership while learning to navigate the challenges of complex projects.
+Through real-world applications and industry best practices, you will gain the knowledge needed to deliver projects efficiently, meet organizational objectives, and lead teams to achieve results on time and within budget.

 PROGRAM LEARNING OBJECTIVES